Allan-Pe/fractale-project/stats.md.md

 # Fractal generation bentchmarks

-### Avarage values for 10 fractal generations
+### Avarage values for 10 fractal generations with a zoom event

 ### Multithreaded generation

 Allan i5, 4 cores

-- Temps total pour générer une image : 1385ms
+- Total generation time for one full fractal : 1385ms
-- Temps moyen de génération d'une image sur l'ensemble : 1993ms
+- Avarage fractal generation time for one image over total image generated : 1993ms
-- temps moyen d'une tasks sur l'ensemble : 0.001045ms
+- Average completion time for one task over all tasks executed : 0.001045ms

 Angel i7 20 cores

-- Temps total pour générer une image : 1021ms
+- Total generation time for one full fractal : 789ms
-- Temps moyen de génération d'une image sur l'ensemble : 1279ms
+- Avarage fractal generation time for one image over total image generated : 1279ms
-- temps moyen d'une tasks sur l'ensemble : 0.000315ms
+- Average completion time for one task over all tasks executed : 0.000315ms

 Yannis i5 4 cores

-- Temps total pour générer une image : 2793ms
+- Total generation time for one full fractal : 2793ms
-- Temps moyen de génération d'une image sur l'ensemble : 1626ms
+- Avarage fractal generation time for one image over total image generated : 1626ms
-- temps moyen d'une tasks sur l'ensemble : 0.000637ms
+- Average completion time for one task over all tasks executed : 0.000637ms

-Thibault i5 4 cores
+Thibault i7 8 cores

-- Temps total pour générer une image : 1021ms
+- Total generation time for one full fractal : 996ms
-- Temps moyen de génération d'une image sur l'ensemble : 1279ms
+- Avarage fractal generation time for one image over total image generated : 838ms
-- temps moyen d'une tasks sur l'ensemble : 0.000315ms
+- Average completion time for one task over all tasks executed : 0.000216ms

 ### Single threaded generation

 Allan i5, 4 cores

-- Temps total pour générer une image : 2936ms
+- Total generation time for one full fractal : 2936ms
-- Temps moyen de génération d'une image sur l'ensemble : 3486ms
+- Avarage fractal generation time for one image over total image generated : 3486ms
-- temps moyen d'une tasks sur l'ensemble : 0.000497ms
+- Average completion time for one task over all tasks executed : 0.000497ms

 Angel i7 20 cores

-- Temps total pour générer une image : 2623ms
+- Total generation time for one full fractal : 2623ms
-- Temps moyen de génération d'une image sur l'ensemble : 1604ms
+- Avarage fractal generation time for one image over total image generated : 1604ms
-- temps moyen d'une tasks sur l'ensemble : 0.000204ms
+- Average completion time for one task over all tasks executed : 0.000204ms

 Yannis i5 4 cores

-- Temps total pour générer une image : 4594ms
+- Total generation time for one full fractal : 4594ms
-- Temps moyen de génération d'une image sur l'ensemble : 2325ms
+- Avarage fractal generation time for one image over total image generated : 2325ms
-- temps moyen d'une tasks sur l'ensemble : 0.000607ms
+- Average completion time for one task over all tasks executed : 0.000607ms

-Thibault i5 4 cores
+Thibault i7 8 cores

-- Temps total pour générer une image : 1021ms
+- Total generation time for one full fractal : 5669ms
-- Temps moyen de génération d'une image sur l'ensemble : 1279ms
+- Avarage fractal generation time for one image over total image generated : 2049ms
-- temps moyen d'une tasks sur l'ensemble : 0.0000315ms
+- Average completion time for one task over all tasks executed : 0.0000294ms